-- Cornerback Donte Deayon broke up a fade pass from quarterback Geno Smith to wide receiver Travis Rudolph.
+- Cornerback Donte Deayon broke up a flat pass from quarterback Geno Smith intended for wide receiver Travis Rudolph.
 Safety Eric Pinkins then broke up a Smith pass intended for tight end Matt LaCosse.

 — Art Stapleton (@art_stapleton) August 7, 2017

 THE PLAYERS SPEAK…